Utah Residency Requirements

-- Declaration of Financial Independence - In addition to submitting objective evidence of domicile, a person seeking resident student status following 12 months of continuous residence in Utah or completing 60 credits must also submit a declaration of financial independence, which must include, at a minimum, evidence that the person is not claimed as a dependent on the federal or state tax returns of any person who is not a resident of Utah.
+- Declaration of Financial Independence - Applicants under 24 years old and not married must, in addition to submitting objective evidence of domicile, a person seeking resident student status following 12 months of continuous residence in Utah, also submit a declaration of financial independence, which must include, at a minimum, evidence that the person is not claimed as a dependent on the federal or state tax returns of any person who is not a resident of Utah.
 Institutional residency officers may require such documentation at the time of initial application for resident student status, and at any time thereafter to verify a student’s continued eligibility for resident student tuition.
 R512.4.8.

-Please Note: WUE recipients will not be eligible to apply for residency for tuition purposes using the time spent receiving the WUE.
+Please Note: WUE and Legacy scholarship recipients will not be eligible to apply for residency for tuition purposes using the time spent receiving the WUE or Legacy scholarship.